Stephen Hedley, Research surveyor for MARINElife (registered charity no.: 1110884, reg. company no.: 5057367)

 Lesser Black-backed Gull (Library photo: Graham Ekins)

-I would like to express very warm thanks to Captain Russell Smith and crew for their helpful advice and looking after me during the survey.
+I would like to express very warm thanks and gratitude to Captain Mills and crew for their support during the survey.